-Another free printable for you today, in the form of these of these pretty paper hand fans.
-And another of my Chinese New Year printables which have been updated for the Year of the Pig!
+Another free printable for you today, in the form of these pretty paper hand fans.
+And another of my Chinese New Year printables which have been updated for the Year of the Rat!

-Chinese New Year 2019 is the Year of the Pig, and falls on February 5th.
+Chinese New Year 2020 is the Year of the Rat and falls on January 25th.
 I have shared lots of Chinese New Year printables over the years, and I like to update them so that they reflect the correct Chinese Zodiac signs.

 Chinese New Year Paper Hand Fans

 The Rat is the first of all zodiac animals.
 According to one myth, the Jade Emperor said the order would be decided by the order in which they arrived to his party.
 The Rat tricked the Ox into giving him a ride.
 Then, just as they arrived at the finish line, Rat jumped down and landed ahead of Ox, becoming first. – Chinese Zodiac

 Your Chinese Zodiac is Rat if you are born in one of these years: 1912, 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008, 2020.

 These Chinese Paper Hand Fans make a pretty decoration, and/or a place holder at a dinner party – and you could also give them as party favors.

 I’ve used my gold rat design in these printables, since 2020 is the Year of the Rat, as well as providing a plain red and gold fan, and another with Chinese lettering which wishes happy new year (at least, I hope that the website that I copied the text from is correct!!)